Cucumber mosaic virus: Importance

 CMV is non-persistently non-circulatively transmitted by more than 80 different aphid species, among other vectors.
 As consequences, the virus is easily spread, and can be found worldwide.
 CMV infects over 1200 plant species, including important crops and ornamental species.
 In its plant host, CMV can induce severe damage, which often lead to economical losses, as it has been proven to cause to 10-20% loss of field yield.
+A reduction of crop yield can affect mechanisms such as photosynthesis and its ability to provide oxygen to the environment.

 Disease cycle

 CMV is mainly transmitted by aphids, but it can also be mechanically spread by humans in some cases.
 However, the mechanically spreading of this virus is not as common as the case of other virus (such as Tobacco Mosaic Virus, TMV), because CMV is not a very stable virus.
 When it is transmitted by aphids, this virus has an acquisition period of five to ten seconds and an inoculation period of about a minute.
 Nevertheless, after two minutes, the probability of inoculation largely decreases, and within two hours it is practically impossible to transmit it.
 Moreover, CMV can overwinter in perennial plants and weeds, as it can survive the winter in the roots of the plant and move to the aerial parts in spring, where it can be transmitted by aphids to other plants.